RubenTheCoder/Shunji-Railways-GitHub/.github/README.md

 ---

 # Welcome to the Shunji Railways GitHub repository
-This is one of my projects to add to my IT portfolio, a website for a fictional railway company called Shunji Railways.
+Shunji Railways is the biggest railway company on the planet Kikoria.
-They transport goods and people on the entire planet of Kikoria.
-Now they need a website where people can plan and book their next trip, and decided to put the project status on GitHub (we were forced to).
+Here we build a website were travellers can find information for their next trip, using detailed maps, route planners and read various articles.
+To read more about the our plans for this project, visit the [wiki page about our development plan](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/wiki/Website-development-plan-(Version-1.0))